What is an H-4 EAD?

 - The H4 EAD holder can work part time or full time without worrying about whether it will affect their status.

 - The H4 EAD holder does not have to work in a specialty occupation; H4 visa EAD holders may work in any field for any employer.

 - No job offer is required to apply for H4 visa EAD.

-- Unlike the H1B visa, there is no “cap” on H4 visa EADs, and the applicant can apply for H4 EAD at any time once his/her spouse meets the above listed criteria.
+- Unlike the H1B visa, there is no “cap” on H4 visa EADs, and the applicant can apply for H4 EAD at any time once their spouse meets the above listed criteria.

-H1B to H4 with Concurrent H4 EAD Application
+Transfer from H1B to H4 Visa with Concurrent H4 EAD Application

-If you are currently on H1B status and contemplating changing status to H4 (if your spouse also holds H1B visa status), you may concurrently file the H4 I-539 form along with Form I-765 although the H4 EAD will not be approved until the I-539 H4 EAD application itself is approved.
+If you are currently on H1B status and contemplating changing your status to H4 (if your spouse also holds an H1B visa status), you may concurrently file the H4 I-539 Form along with Form I-765, although the H4 EAD will not be approved until the I-539 H4 EAD application is approved.